 A trial fit of the main plate onto the top of the mill.
 As you can see the aluminium plate is countersunk with the intention to use countersunk caphead bolts so that they are completely flush and do not protrude above the surface of the plate.

-Once again as I need to use the mill to make some of the parts I cannot remove the intermediate gear without a lot of work.
+Once again I need to use the mill to make some of the parts, hence I cannot remove the intermediate gear without a lot of work.

 Not very clear here, but the hole in the plate is 80mm diameter to clear the dust cover that fits above the bearing at the top of the mill.